ptran32/beautiful-jekyll/_posts/2020-08-26-CICD-with-jenkins-and-docker-multistage.md

 The result:

 - Image size of **55.4MB** instead of **354MB**
-- Use a non-root instead of the default root.
+- Use a non-root user instead of the default root.
 - Included tests
 - Use [tini](https://github.com/krallin/tini) as entrypoint